 Genres / Categories: Women Sleuths / Women’s Detective Fiction / Private Investigator Mysteries / Sisters Fiction / Women Sleuth Mysteries / Women’s Fiction / Humorous Fiction

 The dead are not troubled by the passage of time.
-I know this because my best girlfriend, Colleen, died when we were seventeen.
+I know this for a fact because my best girlfriend, Colleen, died when we were seventeen.
 She hasn’t aged a day in fourteen years.
 I turned thirty-one last February and commenced researching wrinkle creams.

 My familiarity with the departed accounts for why, on that steamy Wednesday in late July, I entertained the notion that the blonde on my front porch was the ghost of Marilyn Monroe.